job, batch and flow production

 Flow Production

-Flow production involves a continuous, large-scale production process.
-This method is used for mass-produced, standardized goods.
+Flow production involves a continuous, automated production process.
+This is best for mass-produced, standardized goods with high demand.

 Feature Description